rixx/books.rixx.de/data/reviews/yoon-ha-lee/ninefox-gambit/index.md

 logic in that world, making decisions and outcomes feel random.
 I like being dropped in a weird and unfamiliar world, having to figure things out on my own – but I get grumpy if it turns out that there's nothing to figure out, because the author makes up the rules as the action goes along.

+Reddit: "Like offensive Feng Shui but with space ships instead of home decor." – yes.